JordanConallLuthaisWright/Real-Estate-Rental-Market-Analysis/README.md

 # Short Term Real Estate Rental Market Analysis

-***This project analyzes short-term rental trends by examining guest demand, host acceptance rates, and supply-demand gaps.
-It involves data cleaning, feature engineering, exploratory data analysis (EDA), and statistical modeling to extract actionable insights.***
+***This project analyzes short-term rental market trends for **Company XYZ** using publicly available datasets sourced from **Kaggle** in the real estate rental scene in Bali.
+The objective is to examine guest demand, host acceptance behavior, and supply-demand gaps to optimize listing strategies and improve booking conversions.***

+---

+By leveraging **data cleaning, feature engineering, exploratory data analysis (EDA), and statistical modeling**, this project uncovers insights into **guest search behavior, pricing preferences, and host response patterns**.
+Key areas of analysis include **acceptance rates across different countries, booking trends based on property attributes, and the impact of pricing filters on reservation success**.

+The findings provide actionable recommendations to **increase host participation, refine pricing models, and bridge supply-demand mismatches** in the short-term rental industry.
+Through **visualization and statistical evaluation**, this project helps **Company XYZ** gain a deeper understanding of market dynamics and improve overall booking efficiency.

 ---

 ## Project Aim